MichaelElstad/MichaelElstad.github.io/_posts/2022-10-18-Sam's Robots.md

 ---

 **I have 10 years of robotics experience at the age of 20** I know Java and Computer science.
+Let's build together.

 I started my robotics carrer at a title 1 school called Jefferson Elemetary in the heart of Carlsbad.
 I have 1500 of logged commuinity service hours as a mentor for Carlsbad Unified School robotics teams.